-Prolotherapy is a modality we have used to treat ligament and joint laxity since 1992.
-Dr. Barr has more experience performing prolotherapy than any physician in the eastern part of Virgina.
-She had the great fortune of learning Prolotherapy from one of it’s originators Dr. Gustav Hemwall in the early 1990’s.
-Dr. Hemwall was in his 80’s at the time).
+Prolotherapy treatments have treated ligament and joint laxity since 1992.
+Dr. Barr has more experience performing prolotherapy than any physician in the eastern part of Virginia.
+She was fortunate to learn about Prolotherapy from one of its originators, Dr. Gustav Hemwall, in the early 1990’s (Dr. Hemwall was in his 80’s at the time).

 Prolotherapy is a Natural Process

-How does prolotherapy work?
+How does Prolotherapy work?

-There are three well defined healing phases of prolotherapy: Phase1 is the inflammatory phase lasting 3-4 days following the injections.
+There are three phases of prolotherapy.
+Phase one is the inflammatory phase lasting 3-4 days following the injections.
 This phase can cause a brief period of soreness, swelling and stiffness.

 Prolotherapy Offers Long-Lasting Benefits

 The benefits of prolotherapy can be very long-lasting.
 In some instances, the effects from prolotherapy are permanent.
 The key to igniting the proliferative process is the initial inflammatory phase.
 Avoid aspirin, Motrin, Aleve and other prescription NSAIDS, for 1 week prior to your injections and three weeks after injections.